AnggaR96s/Reforestation/README.md

-## I always wanted to look into why I procrastinate, but I keep putting it off.
+## I used to be a banker, but I lost interest.